You’re scary, you’re wonderful

 ‘Tu fais peur tu émerveilles’ (you’re scary, you’re wonderful) is the last verse of a poem by André Breton, called Uli, which was published in the Xénophile anthology and in the catalogue for the Océanie exhibition, in the André Olive Gallery in 1948.
 André Breton was one of the great ‘discoverers’ of the primitive arts in particular of the art of Oceania and North America.

 192 pages 22 cm x 25 cm format

 160 color illustrations

 ISBN 2-915133-25-5 / 2-7118-5208-3

 Co-published by musée du quai Branly/Réunion des musées nationaux

 Germain Viatte is the author of this book.
-Head Curator for Heritage Having been appointed director of the museological project within the context of the prefiguration mission for the musée de l'Homme, des Arts et des Civilisations in 1997, in 1999 he then resumed his previous post in the Quai Branly Museum until 2005.
-He is now scientific advisor to Stéphane Martin, President of the Quai Branly Museum.
+Chief Heritage Curator.
+In 1997, he was appointed director of the museological project for the mission that prefigured the musée de l'Homme, des Arts et des Civilisations.
+In 1999 he resumed his previous post at the musée du quai Branly until 2005.
+He is now the scientific advisor to Stéphane Martin, President of the musée du quai Branly.